How to Get Paid $15/Hour as a Search Engine Evaluator

 Qualifications: Jobs typically require you to be bilingual and have a strong background in the country’s culture and current events.
 Many require you to be a resident of the specific country you’re evaluating for.

 Training/testing: For most roles, you’ll need to take an online assessment test before you can apply.
+One contractor reported the unpaid test took 8 hours to complete.

 Payment method: Pay rates depend on the job — some are task-based while others are per hour.
 Payments are made via direct deposit.